Roblox/creator-docs/content/en-us/tutorials/core/building/create-an-environment-with-terrain.md

    <img src="../../../assets/tutorials/create-an-environment-with-terrain/Terrain-Editor-Sculpt-Settings.png" width="360" />

-1. In the viewport, click and drag your mose around the island's edges and below the water line to make the island look more natural.
+1. In the viewport, click and drag your mouse around the island's edges and below the water line to make the island look more natural.

    <video controls loop muted>